 Dividend Growth Investing

-Everything about my long term strategy to replace income, by living off the perpetual growing dividends.
+Everything about my long term strategy to replace income, by living off the perpetual growing dividends.- Investing is simpler than you think

 It’s also important to evaluate your goals and risk tolerance, because every investor has a different requirement and objective.
 Some investors are concerned with beating the market, others are concerned with maximum safety over the highest return, and others are concerned with maximizing their income and the growth thereof.
 That’s why indexing is not for everyone and why individual investing is not for everyone – and when one chooses to invest in individual stocks, portfolios will be constructed differently.
 So make sure to build your portfolio aligned with these goals and your risk tolerance – regardless of what the market or economy does.